twilio/twilio-java/UPGRADE.md

 -----------------------------
 ### Overview

 ##### Twilio Java Helper Library’s major version 11.0.0 is now available.
-We ensured that you can upgrade to Java helper Library 11.0.0 version without any breaking changes of existing apis

-Behind the scenes Java Helper is now auto-generated via OpenAPI with this release.
-This  enables us to rapidly add new features and enhance consistency across versions and languages.
+We have a breaking change with Twiml, please refer to the changes below.

 With the release of 11.0.0, we are deprecating [TwilioOrgsTokenAuth.java](https://github.com/twilio/twilio-java/blob/main/src/main/java/com/twilio/TwilioOrgsTokenAuth.java), Use cautiously.

 Twiml Attribute speechModel is now of type string.